thientr18/thientr18/README.md

 - 📍 I'm living in Hochiminh City, Vietnam
 - 👀 I’m interested in coding💻, playing Game 🎮, watching anime 🇯🇵, stock investment 📈, and football ️⚽
 - 🌱 I’m currently learning HTML, CSS, Javascript and so on
+- ⚡ I'm learning Google's coures about UX/UI as well
 - 🤔 I’m familar with Java and SQL

 My Techs: